valkey-io/valkey-glide/python/README.md

+# Python Wrapper

 Using [Pyo3](https://github.com/PyO3/pyo3) and [Maturin](https://github.com/PyO3/maturin).

 ### Create venv

+Install python-venv: run `sudo apt install python3.10-venv` (with the relevant python version), in order to be able to create a virtual environment.

 `cd python` cd into babushka/python folder
 `python -m venv .env` in order to create a new virtual env.